Why a goal tracking system raises your odds of finishing

 Level 4: Structural accountability

 Special populations need adapted accountability frameworks.
 Working parents need systems that flex around unpredictable schedules.
 ADHD creatives need external structure that compensates for inconsistent internal regulation.
-The accountability framework that works for a solo professional on a stable schedule will fail for a parent managing a toddler and a deadline simultaneously.
+The accountability framework that works for a solo professional on a stable schedule will fail for a parent managing a toddler and a deadline at the same time.

 Goal tracking tools: apps, spreadsheets, and templates compared